EnesKaraosman/swifty_chat/README.md

 Supported Message types;
 - Text
 - Image
+  - `ImageProver` is required, so you can use network or assets to load images.
 - Html
   - [flutter_html](https://pub.dev/packages/flutter_html) package is used for displaying HTMLs, so we have support what package supports.
 - QuickReply